 When he answered an abuse victim’s question with compassion and honesty

-During his visit at the University of Santo Tomas on January 18, 2015, the pope and a crowd of over 30,000 youth listened to two moving stories of former street children who suffered from domestic abuse.
+During his visit to the University of Santo Tomas on January 18, 2015, the pope and a crowd of over 30,000 youth listened to two moving stories of former street children who suffered from domestic abuse.
 One child asked, “Why does God allow such things to happen to children, even if it isn’t their fault?”
 To this Pope Francis responded, “She is the only one who has put a question of which there is no answer.
 There is no answer to this.
 It is only when we learn how to cry for the things that you said are we able to begin to answer this question.”
 He continued, “Our world is incapable of crying.
 There are certain realities of life we can only see through eyes that have been cleansed by tears.
 Now, many will ask: Do I only gain the ability to weep whenever I see a hungry child, a child whose life is ruined by drugs, or a child that is orphaned, abused and enslaved?
 When the heart is capable of weeping, only then can we begin to understand anything.”

 Do you have your own moving stories from Lolo Kiko’s visit?
 Do share them with us at [email protected]!